 Transient Radioactive Equilibrium with Source – Example

-When the rate of production of xenon 135 equals the rate of removal, equilibrium exists also for xenon.
+When the rate of production of xenon 135 equals the rate of removal, equilibrium also exists for xenon.
 The xenon concentration remains constant and is designated NXe(eq).
 The following equation (1) for the xenon equilibrium concentration can be determined from the preceding equation by setting the dNXe/dt =0.
 For xenon 135 to be in equilibrium, iodine 135 must also be in equilibrium.
 Substituting the expression for equilibrium iodine 135 concentration into the equation for equilibrium xenon (1) results in the following (2).

 The Bateman equations for radioactive decay case of n – nuclide series in linear chain describing nuclide concentrations are as follows: